Do you pay stamp duty when transferring property to a family member?

 If land transfer duty and stamp duty on your property sound awfully similar, that’s because they are.
 Land transfer duty and stamp duty are simply different names for the same fee, and they’re referred to by different names depending on the state or territory you’re in.

-Common ways to transfer land between family members
+Common ways to transfer property between relatives

-• Gifting property to another family member: This is the most common form of transferring property to family members.
+Gifting property to another family member is the most common method of transfer.
 It can occur from parents to children, between spouses, or a myriad of other ways.
 It’s important to be aware that when transferred in this way, if the property hasn’t been your primary place of residence, a capital gain event may occur.
-Therefore you may be required to pay capital gains tax on the property’s market value, as well as land transfer duty.
+Therefore, even if the property is transferred as a gift, the market value is still used to assess land transfer duty and you may still be required to pay CGT.

-• Changing ownership proportions on the title: This occurs when owners add another family member to the title, or they change their proportion of ownership.
+This occurs when owners add another family member to the title, or they change their proportion of ownership.
 This can help to reduce the individual’s taxable income on the property, and can also help to create a level of distance between the asset and each owner.

 For all these transfer methods, as well as CGT events and land transfer duty, there may also be pension impacts for older family members.
 The transfer of a property is assessed on the property’s market value, and if you have a pension, this is considered as generating income.
 Even if money isn’t actually paid for the property, the market value of the property is added to a person’s pension assets test.
 This can end up reducing the amount of pension you’re able to receive.
+Get in touch with our pension planning advisors for personal advice.

 Exemptions to paying land transfer duty

-In some circumstances it may be possible to transfer property without paying stamp duty, as there are some exemptions to paying land transfer duty between family members.
 We’ve broken these stamp duty exemptions down state by state.
 Please note, though, that this is not an exhaustive list.
 There may be specific exemptions based on your current situation, so it's best to check with your local state or territory to understand more about your land transfer duty obligations.

 Victoria